Care First - Employee Assistance Programme (EAP)

 To access the service by phone simply call 0800 174319 to speak to a professional counsellor or information specialist, in confidence.

-To log in to the online Live Chat facility use the following link https://www.carefirst-lifestyle.co.uk/ with username: leedsteaching and Password: hospitals
+To log in to the online Live Chat facility use on the Care First website with username: leedsteaching and Password: hospitals

 - How can the EAP support me?